-And while it’s knowledge we share, it’s people who make the difference – our team, researchers and experts, those we partner with and the people whose lives we help change.
-Everyone here has a genuine desire to help people develop – and it starts in Wellington and we take it to the world.
+And while it’s knowledge we share, it’s people who make the difference – our team, innovators and experts, those we partner with and the people whose lives we help change.
+Everyone here has a genuine desire to help people develop – it starts in Wellington and we take it to the world.

 Wellington UniVentures, formerly known as Viclink, has been translating trailblazing research from Victoria University of Wellington since 1992.
 As we continue our journey growing opportunity, capability and valuable outcomes, our adoption of the name Wellington UniVentures strengthens our vital connection to both the University and Wellington.
 We worked with local design agency Scenario to devolop a new brand name and visual identity and you can read more about the process here.

 As part of Te Herenga Waka, Wellington UniVentures was gifted a te reo Māori name which links closely to that of the University.

 Te Paewai was given to tie back to the University’s metaphor of the waka.

 The ‘paewai’ is the joint or baton that holds the barge to the hull and is what gives the waka depth, making it a vessel for ocean ventures.
 The paewai is structurally integral and enables the canoe to travel long distances.

 Paewai has several meanings, but all are focused on the concept of joining two items together; it means the collarbone—the bone that joins the breastbone to the shoulder blade and it’s a name given to a wooden mouthpiece attached to a gourd which enables drinking.